CalenShirfield/tiny_c/README.md

 # tiny_c
-Cute c projects for linux.
+Cute C projects for linux.
 Inspired by Tiny C Projects by Daniel Gookin.